treyhunner/pyohio2024/outline-idea.md

 It's my understanding that we're all just that take actions because a number of things in the past caused the present to happen.

 But just because something is a social construct doesn't mean it's not real.

+---

+This slide is deliberately blank because I don't want to put shine a light on any one person or event in particular...

+When harm happens,

+Danya Ruttenberg has written about apologies and making amends for wrong-doing.

+Acknowledge Wrongdoing: Clearly state what you did wrong without explaining away your actions.
+Express Remorse: Sincerely express regret for the harm caused.
+Make Amends: Take concrete steps to make things right, as best you can.
+Commit to Do Better: Demonstrate a commitment avoid repeating the same mistake in the future.
+Seek Forgiveness: Request forgiveness, understanding that forgiveness may take a long time or never come.

+---

+(Maybe I open with this as a sort of cold open?)

+I'm about to lie to you.

+- In Python...

+---

+Variables act like buckets that contain.

+[image of bucket]

+When we assign a variable to a list, it contains that list.

+When we assign another variable to that first one, the list is copied into a new bucket.

+Which is why when we change the first list, the second list doesn't change.

+Except that's all wrong.
+That second list *did* change.

+Something's gone wrong.

+This **mental model** of Python's variables and objects is wrong.

+---

+Let's try another mental model...

+Variables are like sticky notes.

+[image of post-in note]

+When we assign a variable to a list, we put a sticky note on that list which notes to the variable name we've used.

+When we assign another variable to the first one, we place *another* sticky note on the same list object.

+This mental model is a *lot* better.

+But it doesn't seem *quite* right to me.

+This list has objects *inside* it which can also be referenced, not currently by variable names, but by list indexes.
+So maybe we should place a sticky note on each of those objects that includes the name of the list and the index we're storing that object at.

+This **mental model** of Python's variables and objects is a lot better... but it does have its limits.

+---

+Let's make a list-of-lists.

+TODO show lists

+What does this look like in our model of sticky notes placed on objects?

+Well, we have our outer list which has a sticky note which contains its variable name.
+Then we have the 3 inner list objects which each have a sticky note that contains the name of that outer list and the index within that list.
+And we have the 6 strings inside those inner lists that each have a sticky note on them which notes the name of the outer list, the outer index, and their inner index.

+What would it look like if we pointed a new variable to the same list as our old variable?

+Do all of these objects need an additional sticky on them to note on them to note the new name for the outer list?

+That doesn't seem quite right.

+---

+Let's try one more mental model...

+Objects are stored in object land and each object has a numeric ID that describes where it lives in object land.
+The ID of an object never changes.

+Variables are stored in variable land and every variable stores the ID of the object that it currently points to.
+That ID can change through assignment statements and multiple variables can point to the same object ID.

+List indexes store the IDs of objects, not the objects themselves.
+Attributes on modules, classes, and all other objects store object IDs.
+Anywhere that an object seems to *contain* another object, instead that object simply contains an ID that points to where an object lives.

+[Show arrows pointing between variable land and object land and object land back to itself]

+This mental model of Python's variables is a bit more complex than the sticky note model, but it stretches a bit further.

+It's arguably a bit closer to how Python *actually* models variables and objects itself.

+---

+I took a computational statistics class in college and found it extremely difficult.
+The two things I remember from that class are the phrase "Markov chain" and the this quote that was written on chalk board one day:

+**Markov Chains?**

+> All models are wrong, but some models are useful. -- George E. P. Box

+Mental models are wonderful for anchoring your understanding of some small piece of the world within a metaphor.
+But not every mental models will improve our ability to reason about the world.

+TODO more...?

+---

+> All models are wrong, but some models are useful. -- George E. P. Box

+We could extend this quote in various ways:

+> Some useful models are more useful than other useful models.

+> Some models are more useful than another for some purposes bet less useful for other purposes.

+(Quantum and Newtonian physics?)

+> Some models are less complete but simpler and to work with because edge cases are rare.

+TODO and who knows what else...

+---

+TODO Do chairs exist?